 Washington apple growers are optimistic and progressive when considering new varieties and planting techniques.
 For the first time in several decades, the world renown Red Delicious has lost its #1 position to Gala in total volume produced.
 Cosmic Crisp, a new proprietary variety available to Washington growers only is beginning to impact domestic consumer demand.
-This season Washington produced just 1.6 million bushels, but expectations are to surpass 20 million by 2026 - the Cosmic Tsunami is coming.
+Washington is expected to produce in excess of 20 million bushels by 2026.
 There are over 40 new proprietary varieties planted with an expectation to increase consumption.